marketdesignresearch/MVNN/README.md

 ## Acknowledgements

-The MLCA and the MIP formulation of the Plain Neural Network is based on Weissteiner et al.[1]
+The MLCA and the MIP formulation of the Plain (ReLU) Neural Network is based on Weissteiner et al.[1]

 [1] Weissteiner, Jakob, and Sven Seuken.
 "Deep Learning—Powered Iterative Combinatorial Auctions."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 34.
 No. 02.
 2020.

+## Contact

+Maintained by Jakob Weissteiner (weissteiner), Jakob Heiss (JakobHeiss) and Julien Siems (Julien)